Scheduling

 (pop)

-The idea behind this schedule is to always saturate analyses before running optimizations.
-We then wrap that schedule in a repeat block to give us control over how long to run egglog.
-Using repeat 1 gives us the same schedule as before, but now we can increase the iteration count if we want better results and have the time/space budget for it.
+The idea behind the following schedule is to always saturate analyses before running optimizations.
+This combination is wrapped in a repeat block to give us control over how long to run egglog.
+With repeat 1 it is the same schedule as before, but now we can increase the iteration count if we want to optimize harder with more time and space budget.

 (run-schedule